VA Fully Developed Claims program

 Can VA help me gather evidence?

 Yes.
-We can help you through the Fully Developed Claims program.
+We can help you gather evidence for the Fully Developed Claims program in these ways:

-- Request your military service records (with your permission), and
+- We’ll request your military service records (with your permission), and

-- Request relevant Social Security benefits information and medical records that you identify and authorize us to get from a federal facility, like a VA medical center, and
+- We’ll request relevant Social Security benefits information and medical records that you identify and authorize us to get from a federal facility, like a VA medical center, and

-- Schedule a health exam for you or get a medical opinion from a health care provider if we decide we need it for your claim
+- We’ll schedule a health exam for you or get a medical opinion from a health care provider if we decide we need it for your claim

 Note: Even though we’ll gather federal records (like your DD214 or VA medical records) on your behalf, we encourage you to submit these if you have them to save time in the process.